Face Paint Tutorials: Old Lady Makeup

 More by this Author

-A simple step by step face paint tutorial on how to create a spooky zombie look for Halloween.
+A step by step tutorial on how to paint your face to look like a lion.
+Great for Halloween and other occasions!

 Step by step tutorial on how to paint your face to look like a tiger.
 Great for Halloween or other occasions!